PO Box 3817

 Program Director: Emily Trotter-Bodie

-PRIMARY FUNCTIONS: Counseling for survivors of domestic violence who are not seeking residential services and/or are ex-residents; a weekly Spanish speaking support group in Kingston which now includes a children’s group; bilingual support groups in Ellenville and New Paltz; two weekly support groups in Kingston, one of which includes a children’s group; advocacy for survivors seeking Orders of Protection and temporary custody from the Family Court; counseling for women mandated by the Department of Social Services Child Protective Services and area courts; weekly educational groups at the agency’s homeless shelters; and case management services.
+PRIMARY FUNCTIONS: Crisis Counseling and Case Management for survivors of domestic violence who are not seeking residential services and/or are ex-residents; depending on the number of participants available, a weekly English speaking support group in Kingston which includes a children’s group and a weekly Spanish speaking group in Kingston which includes a children’s group; individual one on one sessions or bilingual support groups in Ellenville and New Paltz; advocacy for survivors seeking Orders of Protection and temporary custody from the Family Court; advocacy for survivors seeking services at the Department of Social Services; a domestic violence education program for people referred by the Department of Social Services Child Protective Services and area courts; weekly educational groups at the agency’s homeless shelters.

-ANCILLARY SERVICES: Crisis intervention; information and referrals; community education for the general public and supportive services within the judicial, police, and school systems.
-The program also gives former residents and group members’ access to a food pantry, school supplies, and provides holiday gifts and parties for former residents and those participating in non-residential programming.
+ANCILLARY SERVICES: Crisis intervention; information and referrals; community education for the general public; youth outreach, prevention, and education; outreach to the LGBTQ community; outreach to the Hispanic community; and supportive services within the judicial, police, and school systems.
+The program also gives former residents and group members access to a food pantry, school supplies, and provides holiday gifts, food, and parties for former residents and those participating in non-residential programming.

 Non-residential Children’s Program

-The Non-Residential Children’s Program now provides two weekly groups that serve both mothers and children simultaneously.
-One of these groups serves the children of the Spanish speaking support group in Kingston.
-These non-residential groups target many of the goals described for the residential groups above.
+The Non-Residential Program now provides two weekly groups that serve both adults and their children simultaneously.
+One of the groups serves the children of the Spanish speaking support group in Kingston.
+Our non-residential children’s groups target many of the goals described for the residential program groups.
 Knowledgeable child care staff work to provide a safe environment for children to freely express themselves.
-School-aged children are given individual time with the staff as needed to give them an opportunity to express their feelings about the abuse they have witnessed and/or endured.
-Referrals are made to outside agencies when added help is needed.
-Staff observed that children who regularly attended the groups were more comfortable to express themselves and in general, happier.
-These groups include an evening meal where comfortable dinner conversation is modeled and encouraged.
+A family style meal, modeling positive communication and safe interactions takes place at each group.
+Individual time with the staff, as needed to offer an opportunity to express feelings about the abuse the children have witnessed and/or endured, is offered whenever possible.
+Referrals are made to outside agencies when additional services are assessed to be needed.